jhughes50/dtc-jackal/README.md

 sudo umount /media/dtc # unmount when your done copying data sudo cryptsetup luksClose samsung_t7
 ```
-Now the portable ssd can be safly unplugged.
+Now the portable ssd can be safely unplugged.

 ### Notes
 Note that pytorch or tensorflow models are not included in this repo, neither are the install files for some of the jackal device drivers.
 This will have to be copied over manually.